tecknogaming/NetCord/README.md

 # NetCord
-NetCord is a multi tool moderation discord bot that is still a working progress
+NetCord is a multi tool moderation discord bot that is still a WIP